txthinking/brook/README.md

 | Body   | bytes  | HTTP request body             | /                           |
 | ...    | string | other fields are HTTP headers | /                           |

-`out`, must be set to a request or response
+`out`, must be set to an unmodified or modified request or a response

 ## in_httpresponse